humdrum-tools/humdrum-documentation/tool/regexp/index.md

 sample text is helpful in identifying character-strings that are not identified by a given regular expression.

-The **regexp** command is terminated by typing an end-of-file marker (control-D on UNIX; control-Z on DOS or OS/2).
+The <span class="tool">regexp</span> command is terminated by typing an end-of-file marker (control-D on UNIX; control-Z on DOS or OS/2).

-The **regexp** command implements the same regular expression features found in the UNIX **awk** command.
+The <span class="tool">regexp</span> command implements the same regular expression features found in the UNIX **awk** command.
 This includes all so-called
 \"extended\" regular expression features with the exception of \\\> and
 \\\<.